5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- iMacPro1,1 (`J137`)
 	- MacPro7,1 (`J160`)

-Under the following circumstanes you won't get System Update Notifications and therefore you won't be able to download OTA System Updates:
+Under the following circumstances you won't get System Update Notifications and therefore you won't be able to download OTA System Updates:

 - Using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` (instead of using the correct "J" value).
 - Using `csr-active-config` value containing bit 5 "Allow Apple Internal" and bit 12 "Allow unauthenticated Root" to disable `System Integrity Protection` (SIP).